 Security is arguably the top concern for customers.
 And, for good reason.
-In 2015 there was an estimated half a billion data breaches.
+In 2015 there were an estimated half a billion data breaches.
 A data breach can damage your reputation, decrease sales, and even cost you a ton of money in settling lawsuits.

 To prevent any of those from happening, you have to take the following steps in ensuring that your small business won’t experience a data breach.